Potential Impact Of Brexit On The UK Insurance Industry

 With the EU referendum drawing closer, insurers are sitting up and following the news about the possible implications that an exit from the EU could have on the UK insurance market.

-As one of the largest insurance policy underwriters, when their Chief Risk Officer Sean McGovern issues a statement, the financial sector takes heed of what’s being reported.
+As one of the largest insurance policy underwriters, the financial sector takes heed of what’s being reported when its Chief Risk Officer Sean McGovern issues a statement.

-Possible Ramifications of a UK exit from EU
+Possible Ramifications of a UK Exit from the EU

 The EU Gender Directive